googleinterns/RDP-GCP-VMs-without-publicIP/README.md

 ## How to get started with the Chrome Extension
-The Chrome Extension is written in TypeScript, the entire extension is bundled and transpiled using Webpack.
+The Chrome Extension is written in TypeScript and uses Angular for pages.

 To get started with the extension:

 Switch to the extension's directory
 `cd extensions`
-Use yarn or npm to install the dependencies
+Use npm to install the dependencies
-`yarn` or `npm install`
+`npm install`
 The extension requires a extension key in the environment variables, please set a key before building the extension
 `export EXTENSION_DEV_KEY = "your key"`
-To run the tests, use the `test` command
+To run the tests, cd into the extensions directory and use the `test` command
-`yarn test` or `npm test`
+`npm test`
 To start the bundler
-`yarn start` or `npm start`
+`npm start`
 Then load the `dist` folder as an unpacked extension in `chrome://extensions`

 NOTE: Whenever an edit is made to any of the `.ts` or `.html` files, the extension will automatically reload

+## How to run the Go companion server
+To run the Go server, cd into the server directory and run `go run main.go`

+To test the Go server and its packages, run `go test ./...`